 The factors illustrate the way compound interest works.
-Notice that relatively small increases in repayments will reduce the loan from 30 years to 20 years, but it takes a large increase in repayments to decrease the loan from 10 to 5 years.
+If you notice that relatively small increases in repayments will reduce the loan from 30 years to 20 years, but it takes a large increase in repayments to decrease the loan from 10 to 5 years.

-As the term of the loan lengthens, the effect of the interest rate resulting in the amount of interest you pay increases exponentially.
+As the term of the loan lengthens: The effect of the interest rate results in the amount of interest you pay, which increases exponentially.
 Paying a loan back at $20 per $1,000 borrowed will pay the loan off in 5 years.
 Interest rates have very little effect.
 Paying less than $8 per month increases the loan term to over 20 years.
 Now interest rates start playing a major factor in the amount of interest that has to be repaid.